bienjerico/bienjerico/README.md

 Senior Full-Stack Web Developer
 -------------------------------

 I have been working at a software company in Dubai for the past 7 years.
 Our company specializes in developing enterprise systems that provide solutions across various industries.
-As a key member of the team, my primary responsibilities include: - Full-stack Development: Designing and implementing both front-end and back-end components. - Code Review and Approval: Ensuring code quality and adherence to best practices. - Support: Providing technical support and troubleshooting issues. - System Testing: Conducting thorough testing to ensure system reliability and performance. - Implementation: Deploying systems and ensuring smooth integration. - Training: Mentoring and training new team members.
+As a key member of the team, my primary responsibilities include: - Full-stack Development: Designing and implementing both front-end and back-end components.
+- Code Review and Approval: Ensuring code quality and adherence to best practices.
+- Support: Providing technical support and troubleshooting issues.
+- System Testing: Conducting thorough testing to ensure system reliability and performance.
+- Implementation: Deploying systems and ensuring smooth integration.
+- Training: Mentoring and training new team members.

 * 🌍  I'm based in Dubai
-* 🖥️  See my portfolio at [bienjerico.github.io](http://bienjerico.github.io)
-* ✉️  You can contact me at [bien.jerico@gmail.com](mailto:bien.jerico@gmail.com)
-* 🧠  I'm learning Golang and Microsoft Azure Fundamentals AZ-900
+* 🧠  I'm learning Golang, Tailwind CSS and Microsoft Azure Fundamentals AZ-900
-* 🤝  I'm open to collaborating on Web Development and Learning New Technologies
+* 🤝  I'm open to collaborating on Web Development, Learning New Technologies

 #### Current Professions
 ![Angular.js](https://img.shields.io/badge/angular.js-%23E23237.svg?style=for-the-badge&logo=angularjs&logoColor=white)